 March 27, 2022

-As was the custom back in Britain, taverns were a place to eat, drink and sleep, and were typically one of the first businesses established in Upper Canadian settler communities.
-Fenelon Falls, like many other nascent villages, was privately owned by Robert Jameson and his business partner James Wallis (who built Maryboro Lodge).
+Robert Jameson was the grandson of Dublin distiller John Jameson and soon partnered with James Wallis (original proprietor of Maryboro Lodge) to develop the community.
 Both were younger sons from wealthy families, who would not inherit the family fortune back home, so they were seeking a way to maintain the social standing they had grown up accustomed to.
-The Jamesons’ family business needed no introduction.
-Robert was the grandson of John Jameson, whose whiskey was already world famous.
+The Jamesons’ family business needed no introduction—Yes, that Jameson distillery.
+Jameson’s whiskey was already world famous.